wlwsjl/vector_v1/vector_common/vector_third_party/iai_kinect2/README.md

 - [Thiemo Wiedemeyer](https://ai.uni-bremen.de/team/thiemo_wiedemeyer) <<wiedemeyer@cs.uni-bremen.de>>, [Institute for Artificial Intelligence](http://ai.uni-bremen.de/), University of Bremen

+## Read this first

+Please read this README and the ones of the individual components throughly before asking questions.
+We get a lot of repeated questions, so when you have a problem, we urge everyone to check the [github issues  (including closed ones)](https://github.com/code-iai/iai_kinect2/issues?utf8=%E2%9C%93&q=is%3Aissue).
+Your issue is very likely discussed there already.

+The goal of this project is to give you a driver and the tools needed to receive data from the Kinect-2 sensor, in a way useful for robotics.
+You will still need to know how to use ROS to make use of it.
+Please follow the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials).
+You will also need to learn how to work with point-clouds, or depth-clouds, or images (computer vision) to do useful things with the data.

 *Note:* ***Please use the GitHub issues*** *for questions and problems regarding the iai_kinect2 package and its components.* ***Do not write emails.***

 ## Table of contents